13atm01/GRUB-Theme/README.md

 </a>

 - I would be glad if you give star in this repo and if many like it, maybe I will make another version
-- DDLC and Touhou Project version made by my friend [Juan Angeles Hernandez](https://github.com/JohnKun136NVCP), I'm just giving suggestions and improving it a bit
+- DDLC, Touhou Project, and Vocaloid version made by my friend [Juan Angeles Hernandez](https://github.com/JohnKun136NVCP), I'm just giving suggestions and improving it a bit
 - And version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip)
 - Because Touhou Project games do not have official websites, so we only include the website link of the game variant for copyright
 - I'm really confused about what version to make next